-Almost all travelers in Thailand come to Suvarnabhumi Airport at some point.
-The large airport in Bangkok is an international hub in Southeast Asia and a gateway for vacation, travel, wintering and working stays in Thailand.
+Almost all travelers to Thailand will pass through Suvarnabhumi Airport at some point.
+Bangkok’s large airport is an international hub in Southeast Asia and a gateway for holidays, travel, long stays, and work assignments in Thailand.

 Information on smoking, cabs, WLAN and changing money can be found at More 7 tips for Suvarnabhumi Airport